-When the program was authorized, no funds were available with which to make payment on the claims.
-In this case as well, the statute provided only for the determination of the validity and amounts of such claims and the certification of the Commission's findings to the Secretary of State for use in the future negotiation of a claims settlement agreement with the PRC.
+When the program was authorized, no funds were available with which to make payment on claims.
+The statute provided only for the determination of the validity and amounts of claims and the certification of the Commission's findings to the Secretary of State for use in the future negotiation of a claims settlement agreement with the PRC.
 The first China Claims Program was completed on July 6, 1972.